 If you want to open a company in Germany and need assistance with respect to the formalities that need to be fulfilled, our local agents can help you.

-Business forms for setting up a German subsidiary
+Business forms for setting up a German subsidiary in 2023

 The Company Law in Germany is quite complex, and it allows for many business forms to be employed for starting a company.
 Some of these can be used for the establishment of a subsidiary.
 Among these, we mention the private and public limited liability companies, but the partnership limited by shares can also take the form of a subsidiary.
 However, the most employed type of structure remains the private limited liability company thanks to the simpler company incorporation requirements.